-State Fire Marshal: COVID-19 is hitting Bloomington Fire Department hard
+State fire marshal: COVID-19 is hitting Bloomington Fire Department hard

 A COVID-19 outbreak among firefighters in one of the state's largest departments is reining in how far it can travel to back up other communities during an emergency, the fire chief said Monday.

-The State Fire Marshal’s Office is identifying fire departments in Bloomington and two much smaller ones west of the Twin Cities as currently having “significant outbreaks” of COVID-19 cases among their personnel.
+The State Fire Marshal's Office is identifying fire departments in Bloomington and two much smaller ones west of the Twin Cities as now having "significant outbreaks" of cases among personnel.

-The list is part of the fire marshal’s new map that tracks and displays staffing levels daily at the 776 fire departments across the state.
+The list is part of the fire marshal's new map that tracks and displays staffing levels daily at the 776 fire departments statewide.
 The information helps the state determine what departments need outside help or are unable to provide mutual aid to another community when requested.

 "COVID-19 is a serious illness that can affect anyone, including firefighters," State Fire Marshal Jim Smith said in a statement announcing the mapping tool.
 "We are working with fire service leaders to make sure they have what they need to continue doing what they do best: keeping their communities safe."